thindil/steamsky/bin/doc/MODDING.md

   this gun shoots.
 Default value is 4.
 Values below 0 means that the gun shoot shoot once in few rounds.
 For example, -3 mean the gun shoot once per 3 rounds.
+- Optional attribute `reputation`: Minimal reputation in bases needed to buy that module from them.
+Default value is -100 (available in all bases).
 - Text between `module` tags is module description.

 ## Ships